 Rainbow Round-Up

 When I was a little girl I used to LOVE rainbow projects!
 And, I guess I still do!
-Here’s a Round-Up of Rainbow Projects we’ve been up to … plus, a Rainbow Blog Hop!
+Here’s a Rainbow Round-Up of projects we’ve been up to … plus, a Rainbow Blog Hop!

 Coffee Filter Dot-Art Rainbow Suncatchers